-A margin lending account enables you to put down cash or securities as collateral for a loan, which you can use to leverage your positions.
+A margin lending account enables you to pledge securities as collateral for a loan, which you can use to leverage your investment amount.

-By taking a margin loan, you can increase your buying power in stocks and ETFs, beyond the value of the cash and/or securities on your account.
-It’s an attractive option if you’re actively trading, or an investor expecting to generate long-term returns.
+By taking a margin loan, you can increase your purchasing power, beyond the value of the cash and/or securities on your account.
+It’s an attractive option if you are an aggressive investor.

 2. If customer requests an increase in the transaction limit or credit limit, which department can the customer apply to?

 Customers can apply to our company through online customer service.